PhD Feedback Anxiety: How to send drafts to your supervisor without spiraling

 Part of what makes this difficult is that qualitative doctoral work often develops through uncertainty.

-You are not simply applying a formula and reporting what comes out.
-You are interpreting.
-You are making judgements.
-You are deciding what matters in your data, how ideas connect, what your argument can reasonably sustain, and where it still needs more time.
+So - you are interpreting, making judgements, deciding what matters in your data, how ideas connect, what your argument can reasonably sustain, and where it still needs more time.

 That means the draft you send to a supervisor is rarely just a piece of writing.
 It feels like a visible record of your current level of understanding.

-When that understanding still feels partial, sending the draft can feel like revealing too much too soon.
+When your understanding still feels partial, sending the draft can feel like revealing too much too soon.
+It’s vulnerable.

 This is especially true later in the PhD, when the stakes feel higher.
 By that point, you often know enough to see the gaps in your own work, but not always enough to resolve them quickly.
 You can feel caught in that uncomfortable middle ground where the writing is no longer early-stage, but not yet fully coherent either.